Advantech Industrial Protocol Switches

 Q: What if my customer needs a fiber interface in addition to copper ports on the switch?

-The EKI-5600 series offers 10 port and 18 port models with two SFP fiber ports.
+A. The EKI-5600 series offers 10 port and 18 port models with two SFP fiber ports.
 These switches have “combo” ports, wherein two gigabit SFP ports can be used for fiber, or two gigabit copper ports would be available for more connections.
 The fiber SFP ports will support Multi-Mode or Single-Mode fiber.